 The word swag has a variety of connotations.
 When it comes to Nob Hill, Albuquerque’s quirky shopping district, I think of the loose definition of swag: Having style; to be adorned or festooned in a cool and colorful way.

 Nob Hill has swag, as these photos certainly attest to.
 In fact, it has arguably the most ‘swag’ of any commercial strip in Albuquerque.
 Admittedly, the swag has become a bit more subdued of late.
 It seems that the better the economy, the more swag can be seen in Nob Hill.

 Now, admittedly, some of that swag has disappeared, some has changed.
+Yet, new swag is always appearing!
 Can there be a Nob Hill without swag I ask?
-Well, can there be a classic Cadillac without fins?
+Well, can there be a classic Pink Cadillac without fins?

-What is more, Nob Hill is a true walkable downtown strip, not a mall stuffed with generic chain stores.
+What is more, Nob Hill is a truly walkable downtown strip, not a mall stuffed with generic chain stores.
 Each shop along this strip has a truly unique personality.
-This is Route 66 with earrings.
-Costume jewelry earrings perhaps, but earrings nonetheless!
+This is Route 66 with earrings and earth shoes.

 If you are planning a trip to Albuquerque, be sure to soak in a bit of Nob Hill’s swag.
 Bring an appetite, a camera, and wear your designer flip-flops.
 Let the swag feast begin!